Trade Union International of Transport Workers: History

-The organizations roots goes back to 1949 when two TUI affiliates of the WFTU were created: the Trade Unions International of Seamen and Dockers which represented seamen, inland waterways workers, fishermen and port workers, and the Trade Unions International of Land and Air Transport Workers.
+The organization's roots go back to 1949 when two TUI affiliates of the WFTU were created: the Trade Unions International of Seamen and Dockers which represented seamen, inland waterways workers, fishermen and port workers, and the Trade Unions International of Land and Air Transport Workers.
 In March 1953, these two merged into Trade Union International of Transport, Port and Fishery Workers.
 It kept the latter name until at least 1978, but adopted the current name by 1985.
 The federation held its 14th congress in Istanbul in March 2019.

 Organization

-TUI has a controlling congress, later called a conference, an administrative committee, bureau and secretariat.
+TUI has a controlling congress, later called a conference, an administrative committee, a bureau and a secretariat.
 The union also had five branch commissions dealing with different sectors of the transportation industry: ports, civil aviation, railroads, maritime and motor transport.

-Headquarters moved a number of times.
+The Headquarters moved many times.
 In 1955 its address was reported as Seilerstaette 3, Vienna 1, Austria.
 It shared the address with the Trade Unions International of Miners Unions.
-By 1957 its headquarters were Janska 100, Prague 1, Czechoslovakia.
-In 1978 it was still in the same district of Prague, but at Opletalova 57.
+By 1957 its headquarters were in Janska 100, Prague 1, Czechoslovakia.
+In 1978 it was still in the same district of Prague but at Opletalova 57.
 By 1985 it had moved to Váci út 73,1138 Budapest, Hungary, an address it would keep until at least 1991.
-Its current address is at Rua Serra do Japi 31, Sao Paulo, Brazil.
+Its current address is at Rua Serra do Japi 31, São Paulo, Brazil.